JamesWoolfenden/learn-terraform/docs/aws-autoscaling.md

 }
 ```

 Replacing one resource for two might not seem like an obvious gain, but functional it's big, now should you lose the instance a new one will be started automatically.
-A launch configutation can be used as a foundational component of a blue-green deployment strategy.
+A launch configuration can be used as a foundational component of a blue-green deployment strategy.

 Typically this can be achieved by updating the AMI of the Launch config, and then Scaling out and then In, this action removes the oldest EC2 instance.